dustinhayes/JS-Unplugged/README.md

 ```

 #### Prototypal Inheritance ( a brief primer )
 All JavaScript objects, including Arrays and Functions, come with an inheritance chain.
 We call this the prototype chain.
-The start of this chain is always `Object.prototye`, which is just equal to an object.
+The start of this chain is always `Object.prototye`, which is just an object.

 ```javascript
 var o = {};